The Westgate

-Westgate Mall is a shopping mall located in Bethlehem, Pennsylvania.
+The Westgate (formerly Westgate Mall) is a shopping center located in Bethlehem, Pennsylvania.
 It is anchored by Harbor Freight Tools, Lehigh Valley Health Network, Oak Street Health, Sky Zone Trampoline Park, and Weis Markets.

 History

-20th century
+Campbell ownership: 1973-2011

 Harold Campbell purchased the land Westgate Mall is located on for $30,000 over two decades before it opened due to water issues it caused in another project he owned nearby.
 The first buildings on the mall property were constructed in 1964.
 George's IGA Foodliner opened in 1967 and Hess's was built on the site in 1971.
 Westgate Mall was built in 1973 and opened with 40 tenants.
 On February 12, 1977, a three-alarm fire occurred at the Westgate Mall causing the loss of 18 stores and injuries to several firefighters.
 The fire only stopped due to a firewall and was ruled arson, but no suspect was ever found.
 Damage to the mall totaled $2,857,452.

 George's IGA was sold to King's IGA in 1992, with King's planning to make upgrades.
 Hess's interior was redesigned in 1993 and the store was purchased by The Bon-Ton in 1994.

-21st century

-From 1999 to 2005, a legal dispute over the land that housed The Bon-Ton occurred, and it was eventually sold to PREIT for $500,000.
+Smoking was banned in the mall during September 1995.
+From 1999-2005, a legal dispute over the land that housed The Bon-Ton occurred, and it was eventually sold to PREIT for $500,000.
 Newberry's converted to a Dollar Zone before closing in April 2002.
 The family of Harold Campbell attempted to take control of Westgate Mall on June 4, 2002, which resulted in legal action by the mall's two managers, who had power of attorney over it since 1997.
 The issue was later settled in 2002 with the managers retaining control of the mall.
+Starting in November 2011, The Market at Westgate farmers market opened at the mall on Wednesdays.